|

 Brett Gordon.
 Brett had recently set up a rap/hip hop outfit called

 Acarin and was happy to help out on his old instrument of choice.
+The

 album, "Refute Fake Icons", was recorded in the first